 - Take your baby for a ride in the car (but not when you are sleepy).

 - Use "white noise" (such as static on the radio or the vacuum cleaner), classical music, or a "heartbeat tape" next to the crib.

 - Put a warm water bottle on your baby's belly.

 - Have him or her suck on a pacifier.

 - Soak baby in a warm bath.

 - Increase or decrease the amount of stimulation in the environment.

-- Anti-reflux medicines, if reflux is suspected, may cut down on acid production and/or help to move the milk downstream.
+- Anti-reflux medicines, if reflux is suspected, may cut down on acid production or help to move the milk downstream.

 - Try giving the baby "gripe water," but check the ingredients first.
-Most contain only herbs, but some from Europe may have alcohol or even phenobarbital, which, of course, you should avoid.
+Most contain only herbs, but some from Europe may have alcohol or phenobarbital, which you should avoid.

-- Although there is limited scientific evidence to support the use of homeopathic drops for colic, some parents report they have helped their colicky baby.
+- Although there is limited scientific evidence to support the use of homeopathic drops for colic, some parents say they have helped their colicky baby.
 Look for the ones that contain probiotics.

-NOTE: Make sure to check with your pediatrician before giving your baby any medication, including over-the-counter drugs, herbs, and supplements.
+NOTE: Check with your pediatrician before giving your baby any medication, including over-the-counter drugs, herbs, and supplements.

-Sometimes parents think an intervention has worked,, but it may be that the colic just got better on its own.
-And other times, parents don't find an intervention that works well and just have to wait for the fussiness to improve on its own at 4 months or so.
+Sometimes, parents think a certain treatment has worked, but the colic might have just gotten better on its own.
+Other times, parents don't find an intervention that works well and just have to wait for the fussiness to improve on its own at 4 months or so.

-Beware of magic (and expensive) "cures" that are guaranteed to work for all babies.
+Beware of "cures" that are guaranteed to work for all babies.
 There is no such thing.